cmdremily/BoronTrident/calibration/xy-differential-calibration.md

   * Slow down the print, we want accuracy and consistency.
 I recommend 60 mm/s and 800 mm/s^2 for X and Y.
   * Make sure the seams are positioned away from the measurement surfaces.
 See the picture below: ![Seam positions.png](images/Seam%20positions.png)
   * Disable brim, there's a built in brim.
-  * Use the same bed and nozzle temperature for all layers, andu se the lowest bed and nozzle temperature you can get away with.
+  * Use the same bed and nozzle temperature for all layers, and use the lowest bed and nozzle temperature you can get away with.
 We want the minimum amount of thermal expansion both of the build plate and the filament.
   * Disable cooling fan and use a printing enclosure if possible.
 We want the part to stay warm until the print is over so it shrinks uniformly.

 ## Print & Measure